 Bayer has submitted an application for marketing authorization to the European Medicines Agency (EMA) for the oral anticoagulant rivaroxaban in stroke prevention in patients with atrial fibrillation (SPAF), as well as for the treatment of deep vein thrombosis (DVT) and prevention of recurrent DVT and pulmonary embolism (PE).
 Rivaroxaban is an oral direct Factor Xa inhibitor, and is being jointly developed by Bayer HealthCare and Johnson & Johnson Pharmaceutical Research & Development, L.L.C (J&JPRD).
+The submission for stroke prevention in patients with AF is supported by data from the pivotal, global Phase III ROCKET AF trial that was presented at the American Heart Association (AHA) Congress in November 2010.

 ROCKET AF, EINSTEIN-DVT and EINSTEIN-Extension are part of the global development program that has demonstrated the benefit of rivaroxaban in the seven Phase III studies completed to date.